 Mount Spokane is the highest point in Spokane County and it is one of the tallest peaks in the Inland Northwest.
 Mount Spokane is surrounded by Mount Spokane State Park, the largest of Washington's State Parks at 13,919 acres.
 Mount Spokane even has a small non-profit organization that operates the Mount Spokane Ski and Snowboard Park, located on the southwest portion of the mountain.
 In summer you can drive to the top.
-In spring, snow patches keep the road closed and made for a pleasant walk-up when I was there.
-There are all kinds of trails in both summer and winter in Mount Spokane State Park.
-I've put several links down below to maps and websites for additional information.
+In spring, snow patches keep the road closed and make for a short hike to reach the summit.
+Mt.
+Spokane is number 33 on the Washington Prominence List and the highest point in Spokane County.
+Although there are miles and miles of hiking and ski trails, this page focuses on the summit area.

 Summit Elevation: 5,883 feet

 From Spokane, drive north on Hwy.
 2 to Hwy.
 206. Follow Hwy.
 206 for 15 miles to park entrance.